eye3/nkit4nodejs/README.md

 # TODO

-    - datetime support on Windows (strptime function analog for Windows is needed)
+    - datetime support on Windows     // strptime function analog for Windows is needed)
-    - /path/with/*/sing/in/any/place
+    - /path/with/*/sign/in/any/place

 # Author